-HBO Max has officially launched, as of Wednesday, May 27, and in addition to the sprawling library of licensed titles that are available to subscribers at launch, WarnerMedia's new streaming service also features a small sample of the ton of new original series and movies which will be available to stream.
+HBO Max officially launched on Wednesday, May 27, and in addition to the sprawling library of licensed titles that are available to subscribers at launch, WarnerMedia's new streaming service also features a small sample of the ton of new original series and movies which will be available to stream.

 Over the last few months, HBO Max has gradually unveiled more and more of its slate of original programming, which ranges from the Gossip Girl sequel series to a Green Lantern TV series from Arrowverse mastermind Greg Berlanti.
 HBO has also announced a three-project commitment with J.J.
 Abrams and his Bad Robot label, including a Shining spin-off and a DC show based on characters from the Justice League Dark universe, and more.